StackStorm/st2docs/docs/source/authentication.rst

     # The following will verify the SSL cert, succeed, and return a valid token.
     curl -X POST --cacert /path/to/cacert.pem -u yourusername:'yourpassword' https://myhost.example.com/auth/v1/tokens

-.. note:: Until version 1.2 of |st2|, auth APIs were served from its own port.
-If your version is 1.1.1 or below, replace '/api' with ':9100'.

 .. _authentication-usage: